Blind Tea Tasting Set #5

 It's two on two in this blind tasting set, where we challenge the taster to separate two teas of one type from two of another.
 As with Blind Set #3 (but with a somewhat different selection), we're comparing the tightly rolled oolongs from Minnan (South Fujian) and Taiwan, regions which have influenced each other's styles.
 Given their similarity, the blind taster won't be helped much by the appearance of the dry leaves, making it a somewhat subtle, but very interesting, comparison.

 The samples arrive in pouches numbered from #1 to #4.
-Along with the samples, you will receive a link to a page that will reveal the name and nature of the teas, to be viewed after the tasting.
+After tasting them, you can follow the link below to reveal the name and nature of the teas.

 Some questions to ask oneself while tasting Set #5 are: